 ALPN.debug = true;

-Since the ALPN class is in the boot classpath, we chose not
+Since the ALPN class is in the boot classpath, we chose not to use

-logging library choices; therefore the logging is performed directly on
+library choices; therefore the logging is performed directly on

 The ALPN implementation relies on modification of a few OpenJDK